 The Plan provides a special prenatal program to help during Pregnancy.
 Participation is voluntary and free of charge.
-See Section 7, Resources to Help you Stay Healthy, for details.
+See Section 7, Clinical Programs and Resources, for details.

 Preventive Care Services

 The Plan pays for services for preventive medical care provided on an outpatient basis at a Physician's office, an Alternate Facility or a Hospital.